 Won’t lifting weights make me bulky?

 If your goal is to ‘bulk up’ then you will need to be on a resistance and nutritional program specifically designed with that in mind.
-If you do not want to get ‘bulky’ then it is still entirely possible to lift weights without that being the end result.
+If you do not want to get ‘bulky’ do not stress.
+It is still entirely possible to lift weights without that being the end result.

 It is important to understand the importance of lifting weights for everyday life, but also the role it has in weight loss.
-Lifting weights is not necessarily about gaining muscle (although that can be an outcome), but also about ensuring that the muscle mass that we do have is working as efficiently as possible.
+Lifting weights is not necessarily about gaining muscle (although that can be an outcome).
+It should also be about ensuring that our muscle mass is working as efficiently as possible.

 The more efficient the muscle mass, the better your metabolism will be functioning.
-The better that the metabolism is functioning, then the higher chance we have at burning fat, and getting the ‘toned’ look that many aim for.
+The better that the metabolism is functioning, then the higher chance we have at burning fat.
+This in turn, can lead to the ‘toned’ look that many people aim for.

 How often should I workout?